 Overview

 The Literary Arts Fund was established in 2025 to dramatically increase funding for and the visibility of the nonprofit literary arts field toward ensuring a healthy and more robust U.S. literary culture in support of creative writers.
+The fund will award at least $10 million in grants to the nonprofit literary arts field in each of the next five years, concluding in 2031.

 Key Dates